| Home >> Varia >> Bachelor's Kit

 I've said above how important it was to have solidarity with our fellow men.
 Unfortunately, since Original Sin, some of our "fellow men" are also our enemies.
 We need to protect ourselves from murderers, theives, rapists, etc. (I include "Leftist Government bureaucrats" in that "etc.".)

 7.1) Remove attractants: For bears: Don't carry tasty food on you, don't eat in your tent, and don't store food close to your tent.
-For bad men, you could say: don't wear expensive jewelry, don't dress in a way that attracts attention, don't drive a fancy car, etc.
+For bad men, you could say: don't look too rich (jewlry, fashionable cloths, fancy car) or too poor (poor people are easy prey).
+Don't look too ready for combat (attracts police attention) or not enough (attracts criminal attention).
+Don't say things about yourself (where do you live? what is your schedule? what's in your house? etc.).

 7.2) Add repellants: For bears: Travel in groups (statistics on bear attacks show that as soon as you're not alone, attacks are greatly reduced, and if you're more than four, they are almost inexistant).
 For men, same thing!
 Think about it: what is the human thing least likely to be attacked?
 A big army!

-For bears: fight back if your attacked, using whatever you have available that can be used as a weapon (bears are looking for a meal, not a fight).
+Let's continue.
+For bears: put bars of a steel cage between the bear and you.
+For men: lock up your car, put a chain on your bicycle, install a more solid door on your house, etc. For bears: fight back if your attacked, using whatever you have available that can be used as a weapon (bears are looking for an easy meal, not a bloody fight).
 For men: same thing!
-But make an effort right now to get yourself properly equipped with sharp teeth and big claws...
+But make an effort right now to get yourself properly equipped with "sharp teeth and big claws"...